GLOBAL MARKETS-Spanish tensions bar Europe from global stocks party

 Japan’s Nikkei climbed to a more than two-year peak while Hong Kong’s Hang Seng Index rose to a level not seen since May 2015.
 The Philippines Stock Exchange added 0.7 percent to a record high.

-Wall Street futures did suggest a lower open later in the session though, as the dollar pulled away from seven-week highs amid speculation that U.S. President Donald Trump’s choice for the next head of the Federal Reserve could be a less hawkish candidate than had previously been expected.
+Meanwhile, the dollar pulled away from seven-week highs, amid speculation that U.S. President Donald Trump’s choice for the next head of the Federal Reserve could be a less hawkish candidate than had previously been expected.

 Oil prices also acted as a drag on European stocks.
 Brent crude futures fell 0.8 percent to $55.56 a barrel, pulled down by caution that a rally that lasted for most of the third quarter would not extend through the last three months of the year.